jina-ai/jina/README.md

 <!-- start jina-description -->

+Jina is an MLOps framework to build multimodal AI microservice-based applications written in Python that can communicate via gRPC, HTTP and Websocket protocols.
-Jina is an MLOps framework to build multimodal AI **services** and **pipelines** then **serve**, **scale** and **deploy** them to a production-ready environment like Kubernetes or Jina AI Cloud.
+Jina allows developers to build and serve **services** and **pipelines** while **scaling** and **deploying** them to a production.
+Jina aims to provide a Pythonic and smooth experience transitioning from local deployment to deploying to advanced orchestration frameworks as Docker-Compose, Kubernetes or Jina AI Cloud.
 Jina handles the infrastructure complexity, making advanced solution engineering and cloud-native technologies accessible to every developer.

 <p align="center">
 <strong><a href="#build-ai-services">Build and deploy a gRPC microservice</a> • <a href="#build-a-pipeline">Build and deploy a pipeline</a></strong>